 So before you think I’m picking on posed photos, I’m not.
 I appreciate the art of a classically lit portrait, and there are many (many) photographers do it well here in Phoenix.
 It’s not my jam, and asking me to do a very posed photo would be like asking a pastry chef to make sushi.
 Could they do it?
 Probably, but it wouldn’t be their best work.

-Posed photos are constructed by the photographer and are controlled 100%, from the setting, lighting, to the posing.
+Posed photos are constructed by the photographer and are often controlled 100%, down to the pinky.
 Tilt your head this way, move your leg this way; it’s a deliberate act to capture the subject in a specific manner.

 It’s a very rigid style that I feel highlights a photographer’s skill and doesn’t tell the story of the person behind in front of the camera.
 Kids, in particular, are not a fan of this style.
 To be honest, most adults are not either!